 The process for creating an alert target is similar for the different types of targets.
-Setting the Type causes a few different fields to be displayed.
+Setting the Type changes which fields are displayed.

 - Select Browse > Alert Targets.

 - Click the Create Alert Target button.

 - Fill in the properties that are common to all alert targets.

 Property Description Name Name of the alert target.
 Pick a name that is simple and that makes it easy to identify the alert target's purpose.
 Description Description of the alert target.
 Triggers One or more alert state changes that trigger the alert target.
 The options are:

 - Alert Firing - Trigger when the alert transitions from checking to firing.

 - Alert Resolved - Trigger when the alert resolves.

 - Alert Affected by Maintenance Window - Trigger when a firing alert is affected by a maintenance window.

 - Alert Snoozed - Trigger when the alert is snoozed.

 - Alert Has No Data - Trigger when the time series associated with the alert have all stopped reporting data.

 - Alert Has No Data Resolved - Trigger when at least one time series associated with the alert has started reporting data, while all other time series are still reporting no data.

 - Alert Entered Maintenance From No Data - Trigger when none of the alert's time series are reporting data, and the alert is affected by a maintenance window.